MOACChain/MOAC-DOCS/Docs/MicroChainSCSMining.rst

 Explainations

 -  baseAddr、basePasswd：MOAC VNODE account used to send TX;
--  protocolAddr：The subchainprotocolbase contract address;
+-  protocolAddr：The subchainprotocolbase contract address, or the SCS pool address;
 -  scsAddr：scsid address, saved in "…/scsserver/scskeystore";
--  deposit: amount of MOAC to send to pools to join MicroChains;
+-  deposit: amount of MOAC to send to pools to join MicroChains, no smaller than the deposit limit required by SCS pool contract;
 -  data：‘0x4420e486’ is a constant used to call the MicroChain.
 It was from the subchainprotocolbase function ‘register(address scs)’ .
    Don't change it unless you know what you are doing here!